ajosedev/knowledge/zettel/20210922153924-headless-ui-components.md

 In React, these are commonly exposed as a hook which returns props to spread on your own components.
 Alternatively, they can be exported as unstyled components which accept styling through various means.

 A common strategy to ensure that props are being passed appropriately is to pass a `ref` to an underlying element which the headless component can spy on.
+This allows you to only apply the props needed also, e.g. `useButton` doesn't need to add `tabIndex` once it looks at the `ref` node and sees that it's a `<button>` element.

 Some examples are:
 - ReachUI